 The episode opens with Isuzu talking with a Person of the Land after a performance, and hearing the person of the land gushing over the fact that there is now a duke in Akiba.
 While they’re talking, it’s revealed that Rudy is serving as an advisor for the People of the Land who are immigrating to Akiba from the rural areas.
 It seems kind of amusing at first to see Rudy being called reliable in this role, but as we see later, Rudy really seems to have matured since the end of Season 2.
 Not only that, we see him serving as an advisor to Shiroe and some of the others from the Round Table in order to explain the thought processes of the People of the Land, and he sheds light on why they’re so excited to have a duke.

 Admittedly, this episode does have a lot of exposition in it, but it’s necessary in order t set up what’s going to happen.
-Shiroe and Akatsuki go to visit Regan, and he gives them a history lesson about the Yamato, the world that Elder Tale is set in.
+Shiroe and Akatsuki go to visit Regan, and he gives them a history lesson about Yamato, the world that Elder Tale is set in.
 Through this lesson, they, along with the audience, learn more about Rayneshia’s (aka Lenessia) family, as well as why dukes are looked at as highly as they are.

 Later, during a meeting with Shiroe, Henrietta, and other members of some of the guilds, it basically comes out why Eins becoming a duke isn’t necessarily a good thing for Akiba, the guilds, and the Round Table Conference.
-After talking things over, they come to the conclusion that they have the potentially to be screwed.
+After talking things over, they come to the conclusion that they have the potential to be screwed.

 The wheels begin to be set in motion for Rayneshia’s upcoming marriage.
 Lord Malves arrives as a messenger, and asks Rayneshia if she could be ready in a week for the marriage.
 She tries to argue that she has an obligation to Akiba, but Malves argues that now that Eins has been appointed as a duke by the ruling family of Westelande, he can fulfill her duties.
 We can see that while the People of the Land are excited by the duke, Rayneshia doesn’t look happy at all.